Alliedium/awesome-devops/09_proxmox_fstrim_cloudinit_ansible_lvm_08-sep-2022/lvm_resize_additional_pv.md

 ```

 Resize the filesystem on the Logical Volume after it has been extended to show the changes.
-Resize the XFS filesystem by using the xfs_growfs command.
+Resize the XFS filesystem by using the _xfs_growfs_ command.
 ```
 sudo xfs_growfs /dev/rl/root
 ```

-Finally, verify the size of your extended partition using the df -h command to display storage information:
+Finally, verify the size of the extended partition using the _df -h_ command to display storage information:
 ```
 df -h
 ```